 - Add the soy milk, sugar, and cornstarch to a saucepan and whisk well to remove any lumps.
 Cut the vanilla pod down the center and scrape out the seeds.
 Add the seeds and the pod to the saucepan and place on medium heat.

-- Bring the mixture to a simmer and cook for 5 minutes whilst whisking.
+- Bring the mixture to a gentle simmer and cook on low-medium heat for about 5 minutes whilst whisking until it thickens enough to coat the back of the spoon.
 Alternate between using a whisk and rubber spatula to make sure the custard does not stick to the pan.
-The mixture will become thick once the cornstarch is cooked, remove it from the heat.
+The mixture will become thick once the cornstarch is cooked (see images in the post for reference), remove it from the heat, and don't be tempted to overcook it.
 Carefully remove the vanilla pod and stir in the vegan butter and salt until melted through.

 - Cover the bowl with clingfilm to prevent a skin from forming and allow the custard to cool for 10 minutes before transferring it to the fridge to cool fully for an hour before using.